devedse/DeveThuisbezorgdBot/README.md

 # DeveThuisbezorgdBot
-A very simple and easy to use Hangman bot for Telegram
+A very simple and easy to use Hangman bot for Telegram.
+It's currently still in development so do not use yet :smile:.

 ## Build status